Short Rib Ragù

 Serving suggestions: salad, protein, sparkling …

 NOTES: The baking dish I used was about 6.5 x 4.5?
 (The smallest from the C&B potluck bakers).
 I used baby Portabella from Trader Joe’s, but feel free to experiment with wild mushroom and cheese varieties.
 It will certainly turn out yummy no matter what.
 There are many ways to arrange the ingredients to your liking and to fit your baking dish.
 Might want to slice a little extra potatoes and shred a little extra cheese than called for due to dish size differences.
-I definitely used more cheese than mentioned because I LOVE cheese!!!! :D
+I definitely used more cheese than mentioned because I LOVE cheese!!!! 😀

 2 Comments